Korchvagen/rsschool-cv/cv.md

 ### Education

 * Belarusian State University Informatics and Radioelectronics, Faculty of Computer-Aided Design, Specialty of Engineering-Psychological Maintenance of Information Technologies
-* RSSchool course on Frontend development
+* RSSchool course on Frontend Development